-WiFi connection using WPS
+Connect to the WiFi network using WPS

-You can connect your WPS-enabled device to the router's WiFi network with Wi-Fi Protected Setup (WPS) or you can find and select the WiFi network.
+You can connect WPS-enabled devices to the router's WiFi network with Wi-Fi Protected Setup (WPS).
+Your router has a WPS button that you can use to connect WPS-enabled devices.